 Go back to the A&E department if you notice any weakness developing in your arm or hand, or the pain suddenly gets worse.

 In adults, it usually takes about 6-8 weeks for a broken collarbone to heal, although it can take longer.
 In children, it usually takes about 3-6 weeks to heal.

 However, it will take at least the same period again to restore full strength to your shoulder.

 While the fracture heals, a lump may develop along your collarbone.
 This is normal, and often improves over the following months.

 Occasionally, the fracture doesn't heal (non-union) and you may need surgery.
 This should be discussed with your surgeon.

 You may find the following advice helpful while recovering from a broken collarbone:

 It's important to let your arm hang freely.
-Avoid resting your arms and elbows on chairs, tables, pillows or inside the sleeves of clothes until you've healed.
+Don't rest your arm and elbow on chairs, tables, pillows or inside the sleeves of clothes until your collarbone has healed.